 Job and career satisfaction are important in the long term when working at an organization.
-If you’re given the opportunity to take on greater responsibilities and receive higher wages, then you’re more likely to be satisfied with your career.
+If you’re given the opportunity to take on a greater responsibility and receive higher wages, then you’re more likely to be satisfied with your career.
 There are cases where career satisfaction reaches the lowest point and it feels as if you’re trapped in a stagnant position.
-These are the moments if can be worth considering changing careers.
+These are the moments it can be worth considering changing careers.

 Here’s 10 signs that you’re stuck in a dead end job:

 1. No change in routine